turtlecoin/turtlecoin-docs/guides/mining/Mining-with-SBC.md

 "algo": "cryptonight-pico/trtl",
 ```

-You also have to provide `"url":` with a pool, you want to mine towards.
-You can check the full list [here](https://github.com/turtlecoin/turtlecoin/wiki/pools).

-"url": "POOL_address:port",

-xmrig has to tell the pool, to what address

-"user": "YOUR_WALLET_ADDRESS",

 * In place of `"url": "donate.v2.xmrig.com:3333",`, you'll need to choose a pool to mine towards.
 Make sure to set the right port.
 You can check the full list of pools [here](Pools).

 * Instead of `"user": "YOUR_WALLET_ADDRESS",`, simply paste your TurtleCoin wallet address.